msa-em/cell-browser/01_introduction.md

 A feature of virtual microscopy is the unbiased sampling and transmission of multi-scale image data, making it useful as a method to replicate representative images.
 Results should be observed again with a high degree of reliability; therefore original claims should be evident in replicate microscopy maps.

-Here, interactive microscopy maps were used to reexamine the claim that mammalian orthoreovirus remodels the endoplasmic reticulum (ER) of cells during infection [@doi:10.1128/mBio.01253-18].
+Here, interactive microscopy maps were used to reassess the claim that mammalian orthoreovirus remodels the endoplasmic reticulum (ER) of cells during infection [@doi:10.1128/mBio.01253-18].
-This study was chosen because most results were representative microscopy images without quantification ([](#table4)).
+This study was chosen because the majority of results were representative microscopy images without quantification ([](#table4)).
 Using the protocols described in the original paper, a fully motorized confocal microscope sampled large images from replicate immunofluorescence experiments at high-magnification.
-Microscopy maps were embedded using the next generation file format OME-Zarr [@doi:10.1007/s00418-023-02209-1] and interactive viewers based on Viv [@doi:10.1038/s41592-022-01482-7], giving readers unprecedented exposure to data.
+Microscopy maps were embedded using the next generation file format OME-Zarr [@doi:10.1007/s00418-023-02209-1] and interactive viewers based on Viv [@doi:10.1038/s41592-022-01482-7], giving readers the unprecedented means to inspect data.

 Microscopy maps are interactive figures, yet static images predominate scientific publishing.
 Despite the benefits of virtual microscopy, representative images will continue to be used until mainstream journals adopt modern visualization tools.